moss-workspace/moss-marketing-site/index.markdown

   - name: photo-1621966447384-1c397069ed75.png
     size: 3.6MB
     type: PNG image
+  title_1: ''
+  title_2: But what if your work was never meant for the cubicle?
 creativity_section:
   title: What about creativity?
   body: The creative process is messy, and fragile.
 It requires cultivation.
 Care.
     Room to grow.
 A space designed specifically for it, not in spite of it.
   background_color: ''
+  image_grid: []
 why_section:
   title: 'That’s why we’re building Moss. '
   body: |-